-Market Value

-Current market price of an investment as indicated by the latest trade record.
+Market Value Current market price of an investment as indicated by the latest trade record.

-Market rate of return
+Market rate of return A benchmark selected as a indicator of the

-A benchmark selected as a indicator of the market's performance as measured by the rate of return expressed as a percentage.
+market's performance as measured by the rate

+of return expressed as a percentage.
-Mutual Funds For the purpose of this document, a fund

-operated by an investment company that raises money from shareholders and invests it in legally permissible investments as provided for under the law for municipalities.
+Mutual Funds For the purpose of this document, a fund operated by an investment company that raises money from shareholders and invests it in legally permissible investments as provided for under the law for municipalities.

-Negative Cash Flow Times when more money is going out than is coming in.
+Negative Cash Flow

+Times when more money is going out than is

+coming in.
-Net Capital Rule Securities and Exchange Commission

-requirement that member firms as well as nonmember broker-dealers in securities maintain a maximum ratio of indebtedness to liquid capital of 15 to 1.
+Net Capital Rule Securities and Exchange Commission requirement that member firms as well as nonmember broker-dealers in securities maintain a maximum ratio of indebtedness to liquid capital of 15 to 1.

-Portfolio The aggregate of the investments taken as a
+Portfolio The aggregate of the investments taken as a whole.

-whole.

 Positive Cash Flow

 Times when more money is coming in than is

 being paid out.

-Primary Dealers A bank or financial institution authorized to deal directly with the Federal Reserve Bank of New government securities in the Federal Reserve's
+Primary Dealers A bank or financial institution authorized to deal directly with the Federal Reserve Bank of New York for purposes of buying and selling government securities in the Federal Reserve's Bank execution of Fed Open Market Operations.